 Lissa L. Broome

-Lissa Broome is the Wachovia Professor of Banking Law at the University of North Carolina School of Law and Director of the school's Center for Banking and Finance.
+Broome is the Burton Craige Distinguished Professor at the University of North Carolina School of Law and Director of the school's Center for Banking and Finance.
 She teaches banking law and secured transactions.
 Professor Broome also serves as the University's Faculty Athletics Representative to the ACC and the NCAA.
-Professor Broome is the co-author of one of the leading banking law texts, Regulation of Bank Financial Service Activities, now in its fourth edition.
+Professor Broome is the co-author of one of the leading banking law texts, Regulation of Bank Financial Service Activities, now in its fifth edition.
 Professor Broome earned a B.S. from the University of Illinois and a J.D. from Harvard University.

 Scott A. Cammarn